righthandabacus/filesnitch/README.md

 ## Install

-You can use pip to install joblib:
+You can use pip to install from pypi:

     pip install filesnitch

-from any directory or:
+or, from the source directory:

     python setup.py install

-from the source directory.

 ## Dependencies